ronhitneema/Web-Chat-Box/README.md

 Send Message: The server receives the message and broadcasts it to all connected clients.
 Broadcast Message to Connected Clients: The server sends the message to all connected clients.
 Receive Message from Server: Each client connected to the server receives the broadcasted message.

-Please note that this flow diagram provides a high-level overview of the chat application's flow